hoanglong2311/AAS/README.md

 #GET_PASSES_THIS_REPO_UDACITY_PLEASE

+For reviewer:

+I commented out the cleanup job because it will delete the infrastructure when I run the workflow and Reviewer cant review my work (website)
+But If I uncomment it, it will delete the infrastructure after the workflow is done.It runs normally.

 We are archiving this repository because we do not want learners to push personal development to the current repository.
 If you have any issues or suggestions to make, feel free to:
 - Utilize the https://knowledge.udacity.com/ forum to seek help on content-specific issues.
 - [Submit a support ticket](https://udacity.zendesk.com/hc/en-us/requests/new) along with the link to your forked repository.